luke2533/prime-mobile/README.md

 - Order history items display
 - Order number links to past orders confirmation page

+### 6.69 Confirmation email and user info in checkout

+Additions:

+- Users with default checkout information will have their info ready for checkout
+- Confirmation emails subject and body

 ## 7.0 Deployment

 ### 7.1 Local deployment